Reformer's drive to change Indonesia state firms hits roadblocks

 Two presidential decrees, issued in 2005 a year into Yudhoyono’s first term, gave the authority to choose top managers of state firms to a “Final Assessment Team” (TPA) led by the president.

-“These are, of course, assignments ... they are missions from the government,” Firmanzah, a special advisor to the president with responsibility for administration and financial matters, said in defence of presidential staff appointments.
+“These are, of course, assignments ... they are missions from the government,” Firmanzah, a special advisor to the president with responsibility for administration and financial matters, said in defense of presidential staff appointments.

 “This is to push for good governance.”

-Iskan has also antagonised members of two parliamentary commissions with oversight of state companies.
+Iskan has also antagonized members of two parliamentary commissions with oversight of state companies.

 “He is not an expert in bureaucracy, politics and lobbying.
 He’s a businessman,” said Muhammad Said Didu, chief commissioner of state planter PT Perkebunan Nusantara IV.